Lead in Drinking Water

 Drinking water's contribution to total lead exposure is very low and occurs over a long-term period.
 Pregnant women and children under the age of six are most at risk to the health effects from long-term exposure to lead.
 Older children and adults do not readily absorb lead.
 Parents are advised to discuss specific health concerns with their physician.

-Acceptable Limits
+Acceptable limits

 In March of 2019, Health Canada established a Maximum Acceptable Concentration of 5 parts per billion (ppb) for total lead in drinking water.
-In Ontario, the current drinking water quality standard for lead in the Safe Drinking Water Act, 2002 under Ontario Regulation 169/03 is 10 ppb.
+In Ontario, the drinking water quality standard for lead in the Safe Drinking Water Act, 2002 under Ontario Regulation 169/03 is 10 ppb.

 To have your municipal drinking water sampled and tested for lead, contact your local municipal office for details.